2080 Century Park East, Suite 501, Los Angeles, CA 90067

 Two patients had a decrease in symptoms but continued using proton pump inhibitors.

-The study research staff concluded that combining LSG with HHR is safe and provides excellent outcomes for patients with morbid obesity and GERD.
+The study research staff concluded that the combination of LSG with HHR is not only safe but provides excellent outcomes for patients with morbid obesity and GERD.

-What is the Average Cost of Hiatal Hernia Repair and Gastric Sleeve Surgery Combined?
+What is the Average Cost of Hiatal Hernia Repair & Gastric Sleeve Surgery Combined?

 Undergoing sleeve gastrectomy will set you back about $17,500, on average.
 The surgery to repair a hiatus hernia costs around $5,000.
 Combining the surgeries should come with a healthy discount.
-Schedule a consultation with a qualified bariatric surgeon for a more accurate quote.
+Schedule a consultation with a qualified bariatric surgeon to get a more accurate quote.

 Are There Any Risks or Complications Related to Surgery?

-Simultaneous repair and gastric sleeve surgery come with their own risks.
-You have the typical risks accompanying any surgery, such as infection, but both surgeries are common and safe for a qualified surgeon.
+Simultaneous repair and gastric sleeve surgery both come with their own sets of risks.
+You have the typical risks that accompany any surgery, such as infection, but both of these surgeries are common and safe in the hands of a qualified surgeon.

 How Do You Find the Best Hiatal Hernia Repair & Gastric Sleeve Surgeon?

-Your first step to gaining independence from GERD is to have reflux surgery using this effective bariatric combination.
-Combining hiatal hernia repair and gastric sleeve surgery helps you live a life free of obesity and acid reflux.
+Your first step to gaining independence from GERD is to have reflux surgery in the form of this effective bariatric combination.
+Combining hiatal hernia repair surgery and gastric sleeve surgery helps you live a life free of obesity and acid reflux.

-Dr. Moeinolmolki of Healthy Life Bariatrics invites you to schedule a virtual consultation to discuss HHR and LSG.
+Dr. Moeinolmolki of Healthy Life Bariatrics invites you to schedule a virtual consultation with him to discuss HHR and LSG.